-1. In Control Panel, double-click Network Connections.

-- 2. Right-click a network interface, and then click Properties. - 3.
+- 1. In Control Panel, double-click Network Connections. - 2.
+Right-click a network interface, and then click Properties. - 3.
 Click Internet Protocol (TCP/IP), and then click Properties. - 4.
 On the General tab, click Advanced. - 5.
 To specify a metric, on the IP Settings tab, click to clear the Automatic metric check box. - 6.
 In the Interface Metric field, set the public network interface metric to a lower value than the private network interface.
+This assigns a higher priority to public network in the binding order.

-For example, you might set the public network interface metric to 100 and the private network interface metric to 300.
+For example, if you set the public network interface metric to 100 and the private network interface metric to 300, then the public network is assigned a higher priority than the private network.

-4.3.6.4 Setting UDP and TCP Dynamic Port Range for Oracle RAC Installations netsh int ipv4 set dynamicport udp start=9000 num=56000 netsh int ipv4 set dynamicport tcp start=9000 num=56000
+4.4.4 Setting UDP and TCP Dynamic Port Range for Oracle RAC Installations netsh int ipv4 set dynamicport udp start=9000 num=56000 netsh int ipv4 set dynamicport tcp start=9000 num=56000